 The State of New Mexico, Commission for Deaf and Hard of Hearing Persons was created by the New Mexico Legislature in 1991.
 The Commission Board is comprised of seven members, the majority of who must be deaf or hard of hearing.
 Within the seven members, three are Ex - Officio members representing specified organizations and agencies, and four members are appointed by the Governor, without regard for party affiliation, and with the advice and consent of the Senate.
-As of June 30th, 2006, the Commissioners are:
+As of June 30th, 2007, the Commissioners are:

-- Ms. Christine "CB" Bucholtz, Chairperson & Appointed by the Governor - A professional person who is deaf or hard of hearing - Ms. Judy LeJeune, Vice-Chairperson & Ex Officio - Designated representative of the Director of the Division of Vocational Rehabilitation - Ms. Kimberly Silva, Secretary & Appointed by the Governor - o A Parent of a deaf or hard of hearing child - Mr. Raul Rodriguez, Appointed by the Governor - o A deaf or hard of hearing person who resides in southern New Mexico. - Mr. Damian Romero, Appointed by the Governor - o A deaf or hard of hearing person who resides in northern New Mexico. - Mr. Ron Stern, Ex Officio - The Superintendent of the New Mexico School for the Deaf - Mr. Luke Walker, Ex Officio - The President of the New Mexico Association of the Deaf
+- Ms. Christine "CB" Bucholtz, Chairperson & Appointed by the Governor - o A professional person who is deaf or hard of hearing - Mr. Luke Walker, Vice-Chairperson & Ex Officio - $\circ$ $\;$ The President of the New Mexico Association of the Deaf - Mr. Damian Romero, Secretary & Appointed by the Governor - $\circ~$ A deaf or hard of hearing person who resides in northern New Mexico. - Ms. Judy LeJeune, Ex Officio - Designated representative of the Director of the Division of Vocational Rehabilitation - Ms. Kimberly Silva, Appointed by the Governor - $\circ~$ A Parent of a deaf or hard of hearing child - Mr. Raul Rodriguez, Appointed by the Governor - $\circ~$ A deaf or hard of hearing person who resides in southern New Mexico. - Mr. Ron Stern, Ex Officio - $\circ$ $\,$ The Superintendent of the New Mexico School for the Deaf